abreslav/async-proto/KEEP-COROUTINES.md

 ## The building blocks

-One of the driving requirements for this proposal is flexibility: we want to be able to support many existing asynchronous APIs and other use cases (unlike, for example, C#, where async/await and generators are tied up to Task and IEnumerable) and minimize the parts hard-coded into the compiler.
+As mentioned above, one of the driving requirements for this proposal is flexibility: we want to be able to support many existing asynchronous APIs and other use cases and minimize the parts hard-coded into the compiler.

 As a result, the compiler is only responsible for transforming coroutine code into a state machine, and the rest is left to libraries.
 We provide more or less direct access to the state machine, and introduce building blocks that frameworks and libraries can use: _coroutine builders_, _suspending functions_ and _controllers_.

-NOTE: all names, APIs and syntactic constructs described below are subject to discussion and possible change.

 ### A lifecycle of a coroutine

-As mentioned above, the compiler doesn't do much more than creating a state machine, so the rest of the coroutine lifecycle is customizable.
-The coroutine object that encapsulates the state machine (or rather a factory capable of creating those objects) is passed to a function such as `async {}` or `generator {}` from above, we call these functions _coroutine builders_.
+So, the only thing that happens "magically" is the creation of a state machine.
+The coroutine object that encapsulates the state machine (or rather a factory capable of creating those objects) is passed to a function such as `async {}` or `generator {}` from above; we call these functions _coroutine builders_.
 The builder function's biggest responsibility is to define a _controller_ for the coroutine.
-Controller is an object that determines which suspension functions are available inside the coroutine, how the return value of the coroutine is process, and how exceptions are handled.
+Controller is an object that determines which suspension functions are available inside the coroutine, how the return value of the coroutine is processed, and how exceptions are handled.

 Normally, a builder function creates a controller, passes it to a factory to obtain a working instance of the coroutine, and returns some useful object: Future, Sequence, AsyncTask or alike.
 The returned object is the public API for the coroutine whose inner workings are governed by the controller.